networkandcode/networkandcode.github.io/_posts/aws/2021-12-05-aws-iam-setup-user-via-cli.md

 Hey all, :wave: we shall see the following in this post: :scroll:
 - Create a group
-- Attach a policy :writing_hand: to the group
+- Attach policies :writing_hand: to the group
 - Create user
 - Add the user to the group
 - Generate access key for the user